Devotional Speakers for Fall Semester 2020

 About the Devotional Speakers

 Clark G. Gilbert is the president of BYU-Pathway Worldwide and was recently called as an Area Seventy.
 President Gilbert previously served as president of BYU-Idaho and as president and CEO of Deseret News and Deseret Digital Media.
 He earned a master’s degree in East Asian studies from Stanford University and a doctorate in business administration from Harvard University.
 President Gilbert and his wife, Christine, are the parents of eight children.

 Sister Michelle Craig is the first counselor in the Young Women General Presidency.
 She has served in many ward and stake positions in the Primary, Young Women, and Relief Society organizations.
 Sister Craig served in the Dominican Republic Santo Domingo Mission and received a bachelor’s degree in elementary education from Brigham Young University.
 Sister Craig and her husband, Boyd, are the parents of three children.

-Bishop W. Christopher Waddell is the second counselor in the Presiding Bishopric.
+Bishop W. Christopher Waddell is the first counselor in the Presiding Bishopric.
 He has served in numerous Church callings, including as a full-time missionary in Spain, and is fluent in Spanish.
 Bishop Waddell received a bachelor’s degree in history from San Diego State University.
 Beginning in 1984, he worked with Merrill Lynch in several positions, including as first vice president of investments.
 Bishop Waddell and his wife, Carol, are the parents of four children.